isomerpages/sportsg-safesport/_about/Member Organisations.md

 ---
 ##### What does it mean to be a member?

- Member organisations have been fully onboarded to the Safe Sport Programme.
-Working together with Safe Sport, these organisations have undergone a risk assessment to develop a sport-specific Safe Sport policy.
+These organisations have adopted:
+* the Safe Sport Unified Code;
+* the mechanisms for response and resolution for handling allegations of misconduct as set out in the Safe Sport Programme Handbook

 ##### List of member organisations
 Find your sport's policy and other Safe Sport resources by clicking the links below.